unChaz/sci-fi-5e/versions/0.3.0/SCI-5_SRD.md

 \page

-You can speak, read, and write Draconic.
+You can speak, read, and write Alien.
 Additionally, whenever you make a Charisma check when interacting with dragons, your proficiency bonus is doubled if it applies to the check.

-####  Draconic Resilience
+####  Alien Resilience

 As tek flows through your body, it causes physical traits of your dragon ancestors to emerge.
 At 1st level, your hit point maximum increases by 1 and increases by 1 again whenever you gain a level in this class.

 Additionally, parts of your skin are covered by a thin sheen of dragon-like scales.
-When you aren’t wearing armor, your AC equals 13 + your Dexterity modifier.
+When you aren't wearing armor, your AC equals 13 + your Dexterity modifier.

 ####  Elemental Affinity